syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

     * **Syncfusion.XlsIO.NETStandard** - It is required to support the export the report with Excel.
     * **Syncfusion.OfficeChart.NETStandard** - It is base library of **Syncfusion.XlsIO.NETStandard** package.
     * **System.Data.SqlClient** - It is required render the report if has the Report need to get the data from SQL Server and  the package version should  be higher of 4.1.0.
 This is an optional package for ReportViewer.
-    * **Newtonsoft.Json** - It is used to send to serialize and deserializethe data for report viewer client.
-It is maniotry  package for Report and package version should higher of 10.0.1 for NET Core 2.0 for other that should be higher of 9.0.1.
+    * **Newtonsoft.Json** - It is used to send to serialize and deserialize the data for report viewer client.
+It is manditory   package for Report and package version should higher of 10.0.1 for NET Core 2.0 for other that should be higher of 9.0.1.

 Find the package details in below table what need to be chosen based on application Target Framework,